popiang/mern_ninja/mern_stack_ninja07/firstpart_notes.md

 13. final touches
    - use google icon to get trash can and put the link in the index.html
    - in the delete span, add class name 'material-symbols-outline'
-   - for the date, install date-nfs and import formatDistanceToNow in WorkoutDetails
+   - for the date, install date-fns and import formatDistanceToNow in WorkoutDetails
    - use formatDistanceToNow function to display the date
      - new Date(workout.createdAt), {addSuffix: true}